 Although the majority of the Warsaw Pact supported the invasion, Western nations and particularly China condemned the attack.
 As a result, many communist parties around the world lost their influence, denounced the USSR, and split up or dissolved due to conflicting opinions.

-In 2019, the Czech Senate approved an amendment to the law on public holidays establishing August 21 as a national day in memory of the invasion of Czechoslovakia from Warsaw Pact troops.
+In 2019, the Czech Republic approved an amendment to the law on public holidays establishing August 21 as a national day in memory of the invasion of Czechoslovakia from Warsaw Pact troops.